-Cyber crime is a growing threat.
-There are more than 4,000 ransomware attacks every day in the United States since 2016, according to the FBI.
-That’s a 300% increase since 2015, which averaged 1,000 ransomware attacks per day.
-Due to their wealth and uniquely complex lives, high net worth individuals are also at a greater risk of being targeted.
-Personal cyber insurance can be added as an endorsement to most homeowner policies and covers a range of cyber crimes such as cyber extortion, cyberbullying, online fraud and data breach.
+This is a growing threat and something to take seriously.
+High-net-worth individuals are at a greater risk of being targeted.
+Personal cyber insurance can be added to most policies and covers a range of cyber crimes such as extortion, cyberbullying, online fraud and data breach.
 It helps cover direct financial losses and expenses as a result of cyberattacks.
-The endorsement will include a coverage limit and separate deductible

-Yes, scheduling can come with a few additional benefits.
-It can offer you broader protection of your valuables and may cover additional risks, including accidentally losing your belongings.
-Another benefit is not having to pay a deductible in most cases.
-Furthermore, while your primary homeowner’s policy may offer coverage for fine art and jewelry under the contents coverage, they often have very low sub-limits that apply.
+Yes!
+This can offer additional benefits and broader protection of your valuables.
+While your primary homeowner’s policy may offer coverage for fine art and jewelry under the contents coverage, they often have very low sub-limits that apply.